JasonPekos/CppSplines/README.md

 ![header](https://raw.githubusercontent.com/JasonPekos/CppSplines/main/cubicanim.gif)

 ## Scope
 This repo contains object oriented spline-fitting code written in c++.
+Left online as an example for CSE 701.

 Plotting code, in Python and Julia, is also provided.